13 Homemade Survival Weapons Plans You Can Build Today

 5. Survival Slingshot

-The classic neighborhood hooligan’s weapon.
+The classic neighborhood hooligan’s homemade survival weapon.

 It’s small, simple, packable, and easy to find ammo.